RivaD2/personal/udemy-typescript-complete-guide/web/README.md

 - To build a web framework to get real world experience using TS
 - It is a client-side web framework which won't have the same functionality as React or Angular, but it will have the same purpose: Fetch data, render content on the screen and handle user events
 - This is a framework that can be extended to make something much more complicated
+- To juxtapose Composition vs Inheritance
+- To see how frameworks were built before React and Angular

 **Tools Used:**